aydon14/Agario-Server/README.md

 NOTE:
 These settings allow insecure traffic (HTTP, like your server) over secure sites (HTTPS, like agario.fun).
 They could compromise browser/PC security.
 Make sure to revert these changes when the server isn't in use.
-If you still can't connect to the server, check the console (F12 or corresponding key) and review other errors.
+If you still can't connect to the server, check the console (F12 or corresponding key) and review errors.